 Does it matter if the coconut oil is melted?

 It is very important to melt the coconut oil or butter for this recipe.
 If not, the cookie dough will end up dry and crumbly and so will the cookies.

 Why can’t I add all the wet ingredients at the same time?

 This is most important if you are using coconut oil.
 One time when I made this recipe I put in the coconut oil at the same time as the egg.
 Because the egg was cold from the fridge, it made some of the coconut oil solidify and then affected how the recipe turned out in the end because the batter had chunks of coconut oil in it.
 For this reason, I suggest adding them separately or you can take out your egg a few hours ahead of time so that it is at room temperature.
-If you are using vegan butter, feel free to add all the wet ingredients at the same time.
+If you are using vegan butter or any other cooking oil, feel free to add all the wet ingredients at the same time.

 Want more gluten free and dairy free recipes?

 All the recipes on my blog are both gluten & dairy free, ALWAYS.
 If you are looking for more, you can also check out my 1 month gluten & dairy free meal plan or recipe book (which comes with 140 additional recipes for breakfasts, lunches, dinners, snacks & desserts).

 Tried the recipe?